 Battery life is defined as ending when a battery reaches about 2/3 of its capacity, sometimes referred to as Cycle Life.
 How quickly it reaches this limit has a number of factors.
 Depth of Discharge cycles.
 Operation and storage in hot or cold environments.
 High peak charge voltages.
 Fast rates of charge or discharge.
 Amount of time left discharged.

 Most hybrid cars are still chugging around after 10 years, although a few have needed battery and/or power control/charging modules replaced.
 That’s because the gas engine is constantly recharging the battery, not allowing it to drop to a low level of charge, or stay discharged for very long.
 Cell phones on the other hand are commonly left to discharge near empty, and sometimes left at low states of charge for long periods.
-It is common for cell phones to be at 70% or less of their original capacity by 2 years old, and not usable before 3 years old.
+It is common for cell phones to be at 70% or less of their original capacity by 2 years old, and not usable at all before the battery reaches 3 years old.
 Electric car batteries will also degrade over time, and different consumers will have different results.
 The real question will be when is said battery unusable for the needs of said consumer.
 The consensus more or less matches the VW warranty of 8 years or 100,000 miles against 70% capacity.
 That warranty is a Federal Required Standard.
 So that is 70% of the original stated range with no hills, at 68 degrees Fahrenheit, no climate control, and no electrical consumers turned on.